JaydevDA/IT206-Assignment/README.md

 ## int main() (the section where the functions will be implemented)

 - First of all, we will implement the function **game()**, which will set the parameters of the grpahics of the game.
-- while gameover is false, we will implement **construct()** to construct the graphics of the game,
+- while gameover is false:
+  we will implement **construct()** to construct the graphics of the game,
   we will implement **input()** to type which key alphabets to assign dir to a specific direction(Up,Down,Left,Right)
   we will then implement **logic()** to give logic to the program and how it works.
   we will write Sleep(100) for the program to update at a moderate time interval, that makes the game playable.
 - when gameover becomes false, it skips the while loop and gives the output that the game has ended.

 ```